TheblueMan003/StarLight/README.md

 * `Compiler.isJava`: Tell if the target is MC Java
 * `Compiler.isBedrock`: Tell if the target is MC Bedrock
 * `Compiler.isDebug`: Used to add extra info in the datapack that can be used to debug
+* `@tagExample`: where tagExample is a function tag.
+Tell if there is at least one function inside the tag.